joakim-d/GroBoy/README.md

 A Nintendo Gameboy Emulator,

-To compile you will need cmake (https://cmake.org/download/)
+To compile you will need cmake (https://cmake.org/download/) and Qt5 (http://www.qt.io/download-open-source/)

 ##### To install cmake on ubuntu: